HippoCampusRobotics/fav_docs/_sources/assignment3.rst.txt

 .. hint::

-   You can access IMU data in the topic :code:`mavros/imu/data`, this has already been filtered by PX4's own estimator.
+   You can access IMU data in the topic :code:`bluerov/mavros/imu/data`, this has already been filtered by the FCU's on-board estimator.

 .. hint::